Deep learning for laboratory earthquake prediction and autoregressive forecasting of fault zone stress: Prediction and forecasting models

 The model we adopt is based on the work of \cite{ref:Giuliari2020}.
 This model has $d_{model}$=128, 2 layers and 4 attention heads, for a total of 663938 parameters.
 We use RMSE and train the network via backpropagation with the NoamOpt optimizer; dropout value of 0.1 (Supplementary Material \ref{ss:Transformer network}).

 Although TF is often favored for its high performance, a weakness is the need for huge training datasets.
 This explains the poor performance of TF for our experiments.
 Thus to improve TF we pre-trained using a sine function as input.
 This allows the model to learn the oscillatory behavior of the experiments.
 We used a pre-training dataset of 1e7 rows to describe a long set of sine waves with the same resolution of our lab data.
 The sine function roughly matches our lab data with amplitude equal to one frequency of 0.1 Hz and sample rate of 1000 Hz.
-This approach shows that 1 or 2 epochs are enough to pre-train (Section 9.1.4).
+This approach shows that 1 or 2 epochs are enough (an epoch is one complete pass of the training dataset through the algorithm) to pre-train (Section 9.1.4).
 After pre-training, we fine-tune the model using training data for each experiment.